(formerly known as Antheraea astrophela)

 The caterpillars have been found feeding on a variety of trees, including:

-The caterpillars pupate usually on plants growing below the food tree in a tough oval cocoon held on a twig by silk threads.
+The cocoon is usually spun on plants growing below the food tree, and held on a twig by silk threads.
+The cocoon has a length of about 2 cms.

 The female and male adult moths differ: The males are yellower, and the females darker and greyer.
 Originally they were thought to be different species.
 Both sexes have a brown eyespot on each wing, as well as two dark lines across each fore wing, and a curved dark line across each hind wing.
 They have a wingspan of about 8 cms.